fossadev/fossabot-docs/docs/mediarequest/03-backup-playlist.md

 ## Importing from YouTube

-You may import an existing YouTube playlist in to your backup playlist.
+You may import an existing YouTube playlist into your backup playlist.

 ![Example of the backup playlist import modal](/img/mediarequest/backup-playlist-youtube-import-example.png)